-The COVID-19 pandemic has undoubtedly had an enormous impact on mental health, with many people experiencing stress, anxiety, isolation and loss.
+The COVID-19 pandemic has undoubtedly had an impact on mental health, with many people experiencing stress, anxiety, isolation and loss.
 Therapists quickly pivoted to an online model to continue caring for their patients, and now, over 76% of therapists offer their services online, according to a study conducted by the American Psychological Association (APA).

 Teletherapy is similar to face-to-face therapy, and there are laws in place to protect patient privacy.
 It’s covered by most insurance policies — but it has its limitations.